Brown tree snake: Invasive species

 Shortly after World War II, and before 1952, the brown tree snake was accidentally transported from its native range in the South Pacific to Guam, probably as a stowaway in ship cargo or by crawling into the landing gear of Guam-bound aircraft.
 As a result of abundant prey resources on Guam and the absence of natural predators apart from the native Mariana monitor and feral pigs, brown tree snake populations reached unprecedented numbers.
 Snakes caused the extirpation of most of the native forest vertebrate species; thousands of power outages affecting private, commercial, and military activities; widespread loss of people's pets; and considerable emotional trauma to residents and visitors alike when snakes invaded human habitats with the potential for envenomation of small children.
 To minimise this threat, trained dogs are used to search, locate, and remove brown tree snakes before outbound military and commercial cargo and transportation vessels leave the island.

 Numerous sightings of this species have been reported on other islands including Wake Island, Tinian, Rota, Okinawa, Diego Garcia, Hawaii, and even Texas in the continental United States.
-Hawaii is especially at heavy risk from the snake, as direct military flights between Guam and Hawaii are allowed and brown tree snakes are regularly intercepted at landing areas.
+Hawaii is especially at heavy risk from the snake, as direct military flights between Guam and Hawaii are allowed.
+Brown tree snakes are regularly intercepted at landing areas.
 A successful introduction could pose an immense threat to the already highly threatened endemic birds of the islands.
 An incipient population was thought to be established on Saipan after sightings around the port; however, after 20 years without a sighting it appears that Saipan's biosecurity inspections have worked and the island is free of them.
 Acetaminophen has been used to help eradicate the snake on Guam.

 Physiological evidence for reproductive suppression

-Environmental stressors such as lack of shelter, climate change, overcrowding, and loss of prey have been researched as primary causes of diminished snake density, as they have been found to have direct correlation with the reproductive success of the snake.
+Environmental stressors such as lack of shelter, climate change, overcrowding, and loss of prey have been studied as primary causes of diminished snake density, as they correlate directly with snakes' reproductive success.
 Current research on the breeding patterns of the brown tree snake is being conducted in hopes of further understanding how these environmental stressors are affecting the population density of the snake on Guam.

 A study conducted by I.T.
 Moore predicted that low body condition would correlate to high levels of stress hormones and low levels of sex steroids in free-living brown tree snakes on Guam when compared with the native snake population in Australia and snakes held in captivity on Guam.
-After extensive research, the body condition in the free-living snakes was found to be significantly different from the body condition of native and captive snakes.
+After extensive research, the body condition of free-living snakes was found to differ significantly from that of native and captive snakes.
 The results determined, "depressed body condition and elevated plasmacorticosteron levels in the free-living animals suggest that a lack of food resources was placing individuals under chronic stress, resulting in suppression of the reproductive system."
-The study suggested that snakes living under stressful conditions such as high population densities or low prey resources had suppressed reproduction at multiple stages, including steroidogenesis and gametogenesis.
+The study suggested that snakes living under stressful conditions, such as high population densities or low prey resources, had suppressed reproduction at multiple stages, including steroidogenesis and gametogenesis.